cjwelldone/OrderManager/docstructure_noVat.md

-# Document Template for invoices with VAT
+# Document Template for invoices without VAT

 # Body
 ## table one